 Fatty Acids: The Secret to Shiny Hair

 Shiny hair comes from what you eat.
-Omega-3 fatty acids are key for a natural glow.
+Omega-3 fatty acids are key to a natural glow.
 They keep your scalp moist and fight inflammation that dulls hair.

 Omega-3 Fatty Acids: Benefits for Scalp and Strands